 Fee-Only vs. Commission-Based Advisors:

-• Fee-Only Advisors: These advisors are compensated solely by fees paid directly by their clients.
+- Fee-Only Advisors: These advisors are compensated solely by fees paid directly by their clients.
 This can be a flat fee, an hourly rate, or a percentage of assets under management (AUM).
 The key here is that they do not receive commissions for selling specific financial products.
-This compensation structure helps minimize conflicts of interest, as their advice is not tied to selling a particular product.
+This compensation structure helps minimize conflicts of interest and financial advisor red flags, as their advice is not tied to selling a particular product.

-• Commission-Based Advisors: These advisors earn commissions on the financial products they sell to you, such as insurance policies, mutual funds, or annuities.
-While not inherently bad, this structure can create a conflict of interest if the advisor is incentivized to recommend a product that benefits them more than it benefits you.
+- Commission-Based Advisors: These advisors earn commissions on the financial products they sell to you, such as insurance policies, mutual funds, or annuities.
+While not inherently bad, this structure can create financial advisor red flags if the advisor is incentivized to recommend a product that benefits them more than it benefits you.

 Fiduciaries vs. Brokers:

-This is arguably the most important distinction to understand.
+This is arguably the most important distinction to understand when identifying financial advisor red flags.

 Why Working with a Fiduciary is Crucial